StackVista/stackstate-docs/setup/agent/openshift.md

 ### Upgrade

-To upgrade the Agents running in your Kubernetes cluster, run the helm upgrade command provided on the StackState UI  **StackPacks** &gt; **Integrations** &gt; **Kubernetes** screen.
+To upgrade the Agents running in your OpenShift cluster, run the helm upgrade command provided on the StackState UI  **StackPacks** &gt; **Integrations** &gt; **OpenShift** screen.
 This is the same command used to deploy the StackState Agent and Cluster Agent.

 ## Configure